Cash Management Agreement

 - Purchases or other transactions using your debit card

-- ATM withdrawals using your debit card or ATM card
+- ATM deposits or withdrawals using your debit card

 We will provide you information about each transaction that debits or credits your Account on your statements.
 Please refer to Section 3.10 for information about statements.
 You may also be able to view your transaction history and other information through Online Banking Services provided to you by the Program Partner.
 You may also contact us firstname.lastname@example.org for information concerning your Account or your transactions.

-If you are provided with a debit card or ATM card, you can get receipts at the time you make a withdrawal at an ATM or a purchase at a point-of-sale terminal when using your card.
+If you are provided with a debit card, you can get receipts at the time you make a withdrawal at an ATM or a purchase at a point-of-sale terminal when using your card.